oblivia-simplex/Narrativity/1_moriarty.md

 Her desire is unknown

-Impossible to predict its hold on him. \"\... a diagram of the cruel geometries of desire.\" The reviews are ambivalent.
+Impossible to predict its hold on him. "... a diagram of the cruel geometries of desire."
+The reviews are ambivalent.
 The scriptedness of their exchanges are painful to him.
 Her double jumps into the bay.
 The actor after.
 Also his double.
 Later on a sound stage wet close-ups.
 The real actors.
 His strained face dazed with obsession.